 - Baby’s head is tipped or asynclitic.

 A subtle stretch of some muscles.
-This technique stretches any of three muscle or muscle groups.
+This technique stretches any of several muscles or muscle groups:

 - The pelvic floor

 - Iliotibial Band